kevinweber/wbounce/readme.txt

 == Changelog ==

 = 1.5 =
-* Work in progress: Template engine to override templates.
+* HOT!
+New feature: Template engine to override templates on individual pages/posts.
+Introducing magic shortcodes.
 * Made the plugin translatable.

 = 1.4.0.1 =